d9pouces/PolyArchiv/doc/source/configuration.rst

 Of course, `http`-like URLs require a WebDAV-compliant server (you can use Apache or Nginx).

-URLs for git remotes must look like:
+Git remote URLs must look like:
   * `file:///foo/bar/baz.git`,
   * `git@hostname/foo/bar/baz.git` (and `private_key` must be set),
   * `http(s)://username:password@hostname/foo/bar/baz.git`,